Australia and Brunei

 - Clotting factor (for haemophiliacs)

-- Inhaler (with spare canisters to be packed in checked
+- Inhaler (spare canisters are to be packed in checked baggage)

 - Baby milk